williamgilpin/howto/osx_bugs.md

 All of you movie links will break for no reason.
 You need to manually re-import using Inspector, because right-clicking and choosing "replace" will only work for media that you've copied into Photos, which you don't use because it's 2016.
 If replace keeps failing, try copying your slides manually into a new document.

+## Deleted Evernote app still trying to use locatin services

+This is the same bug as described [here](https://discussions.apple.com/thread/4618820?start=0&tstart=0)

+I tried removing location services access for the app.
+However, the only known full solution is [this one](https://superuser.com/questions/429344/remove-application-from-location-services-in-security-privacy-on-mac-os-x-10-7)
+But Sierra would not let me CD into that folder

 ## Volume suddenly jumps to the right

 This seems to happen sometimes when using Flash on Chrome, for some reason the system volume preferences change mysteriously.
 It can be fixed in System Settings > Sound by dragging the slider back to the middle